-The mission of the Aiken Technical College Nursing Department is to prepare safe, competent, entry-level nurses.
+The Nursing Department at Aiken Technical College prepares eligible students to be safe, competent, entry-level nurses enter in the healthcare profession.

 ORGANIZING FRAMEWORK

 The nursing faculty of Aiken Technical College acknowledges the nursing theory of Jean Watson.
 The nursing faculty strives to prepare competent nursing graduates by providing a caring, diverse, and student-centered environment that fosters critical thinking and enhances holistic health care across the lifespan.
 Jean Watson's theory, the philosophy of science and caring, is closely related to the program student learning outcomes for ATC's nursing program.
 Watson's theory makes seven assumptions: